ankonzoid/LearningX/gridworld_DPG/README.md

 # Training an Agent to beat GridWorld using Deep Policy Gradients (`gridworld_DPG.py`)

-We train an agent to beat Grid World using deep policy gradients with the keras library.
+We train an agent to beat Grid World using deep policy gradients (keras).
 This is scalable neural network upgrade to classical tabular methods as used in our previous Grid World examples:

 * [Training an Agent to beat GridWorld (`gridworld.py`)](https://github.com/ankonzoid/Deep-Reinforcement-Learning-Tutorials/blob/master/gridworld)

 * [Solving the Hunter-Prey problem as a single-agent problem using relative coordinates (`hunterprey.py`)](https://github.com/ankonzoid/Deep-Reinforcement-Learning-Tutorials/blob/master/hunterprey)

-In Q-tabular methods, the estimated Q values are stored in a 2D matrix of size (N_state, N_actions) with each Q(*s*,*a*) entry representing the expected discounted total reward to be obtained in the future by following action *a* from state *s* then following optimal policy.
-One of the advantages of treating Q as a table is that it is simple to understand and update.
-You can plug your state and action indices to retrieve your Q(*s*,*a*) value in O(1) time, and greedy action selections can come from calculating argmax(Q(*s*,:)).
-Unfortunately tabular methods suffer the curse of dimensionality as higher-dimensional state spaces easily make the number of states, N_states, too large to hold in memory.
-For example a particle with 6-dimensions (x, y, z, vx, vy, vz) and 100 discrete values in each dimension gives for N_state = 10^12 unique states without considering the action space -- this is too large for any practical application and is too sparse to explore.
-Moreover when the state space is continuous then we definitely need an alternative to tabular methods.

-In deep policy network methods, the estimated action probabilities values come out as output from a neural network (NN) via the feed-forwarding of a state.
-The weights of the NN hold information of how to convert the input state into a list of softmax values corresponding to how likely an agent should take an action.
-Why policy gradients to tabular methods makes for a scalable option is because of the interpolational and pattern learning aspects of computing policies for "nearby" but unseen state-spaces.
-However the downsides of deep policy networks are the ones that come with training a neural network *i.e. you have to choose appropriate architectures, losses, optimizers, etc.*
+In deep policy network methods, the policy network outputs the estimated action probabilities via a feed-forwarding of a state.
+Its weights are the generalization of the matrix values in tabular methods, and are responsible for convert the input state into a softmax policy vector of action probabilities.
+The scalability of the policy network comes from the aspect of treating the problem as one of regression and finding patterns that are past the storage of Q(*s*,*a*) values.
+The downsides of deep policy networks however are the ones that typically come with training a neural network *i.e. you have to choose the right architectures, losses, optimizers, training samples, etc.*

-We provide two alternative agent policy selection modes of *epsilon-greedy selection* (`"policy_mode": "epsilongreedy"`) and *softmax selection* (`"policy_mode": "softmax"`).
-For a given state *s*, the:
+The available agents in this code are:

-* Epsilon-greedy agent chooses a random action at epsilon probability, otherwise it acts greedily by choosing action argmax{a} Q(s,a).
+* *Epsilon-greedy selection* which chooses a random action with epsilon probability, or acts greedily otherwise by choosing action with highest action probability (`"policy_mode": "epsilongreedy"`)

-* Boltzmann (softmax) agent samples for an action *a* from the probabilities proportional to the values of Q(s,a).
+* *Softmax (Boltzmann) selection* which samples action *a* based on the action probabilities provided (`"policy_mode": "softmax"`)

 ### Example output: